rjankie/qafedev.github.io/03_QAFEBasics.md

 ![helloworld](assets/images/simplehelloworld.png)

-We'll dive into the details of the application itself later.
+We'll dive into the details of the application itself in the following chapters.

 > Important to understand is that each layer of the architecture will be a tag or portion in the QAML file